microsoft/winget-cli-restsource/Tools/PowershellModule/doc/new-private-repository-azure.md

 1. Open your Microsoft Edge browser, and navigate to your Azure Portal ([https://portal.azure.com](https://portal.azure.com))
 2. In the search bar at the top of the Azure Portal, type *Resource Groups* and select **Resource groups** from the drop down.
-3. Select your Resource Group ("*WinGet_RestSource*") from the list.
+3. Select your Resource Group ("*WinGet_RESTSource*") from the list.
 4. At the top of the window, select the **+ Create** button.
 5. In the search bar, type in "*Storage Account*".
 6. Select **Storage Account** from the search results.
 7. Select the **Create** button.
 8. In the **Project Details** ensure the following values have been set:
     - Subscription: "Contoso Azure Subscription"
-    - Resource Group: "WinGet_RestSource"
+    - Resource Group: "WinGet_RESTSource"

 9. In the **Instance Details** enter the following values:
     - Storage account name: contosostoreaccountdemo